-The state only awards funding to school districts for actual attendance.
-The state does not fund districts for the excused absences listed below.
+The majority of school districts are funded based on their daily attendance.
+The state only awards funding to school districts for actual attendance; they do not fund districts for the excused absences listed below.
+There are two types of absences - excused and unexcused.
 Always review the school calendar and plan activities and vacations during days off.
-No pupil whose attendance is excused shall have grades or academic credit lost if assignments and tests can be reasonably completed.